atomheartother/QTweet/README.md

 `--retweet`: Post retweets

 `--noquote`: Don't post quotes.
 Quotes are when an account retweets and adds a comment to the post.
 I make 2 posts for those, one for the quote and then one for the quoted message.

+`--ping`: Ping `@everyone` in the channel when a tweet with the hashtag "#qtweet" is posted from this account.
+Meant to be used for streamers and the likes.

 Examples: